jurihock/stftPitchShift/README.md

 Due to frequency vector alteration, the resampled frequency values needs also be multiplied by the resampling factor.

-### Multi pitch
+### Poly pitch shifting

-In terms of multi pitch shifting, multiple differently resampled `magnitude` and `frequency` vectors are to be combined together.
+In terms of poly pitch shifting, multiple differently resampled `magnitude` and `frequency` vectors are to be combined together.
 For example, the magnitude vectors can easily be averaged.
 But what about the frequency vectors?

 The basic concept of this algorithm extension is to only keep the frequency value of the strongest magnitude value.
 So the *strongest* magnitude will mask the *weakest* one.
 Thus, all remaining *masked* components become *inaudible*.

-In this way, the multi pitch shifting can be performed *simultaneously* in the same DFT frame.
+In this way, the poly pitch shifting can be performed *simultaneously* in the same DFT frame.
 There is no need to build a separate STFT pipeline for different pitch variations to superimpose the synthesized signals in the time domain.

 ## Formant preservation